 Cerebral Palsy, or CP, is a devastating condition that occurs during birth and lasts for the entire life of a child.
 Cerebral refers to the brain; palsy refers to the impairment of motor function.
 Doctors generally diagnose CP in newborn children and babies.
 Doctors characterized CP by one or more tight muscle groups that limit movement.
-Children who have cerebral palsy will show signs of stiff and jerky movements as early as in their first days.
+Children who suffer from CP will show signs of stiff and jerky movements as early as their first days.

 What Are the Causes of Cerebral Palsy?

 - Brachial Plexus Injury – The network of nerves running through the spine suffer damage.

 - Shoulder Dystocia – When doctors cause damage from using extra force to deliver a baby whose body cannot pass after the head.

 - Forceps Delivery Injury – The mother or baby suffer damage from excessive force used with forceps to deliver the child.